lindsaylandry/go-transit-sign/README.md

 Currently will print to STDOUT for MTA train lines.

-Broadcasting to LED Matrix and ability to use more than MTA data is a work in progress.
+Broadcasting to LED Matrix is a work in progress.

 ## How to Use